Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiment details and additional computational results

 \subsection{Tensor completion}

 We consider the non-negative tensor completion problem from \citet{bugg2022nonnegativetensorcompletioninteger}, in which one reconstructs a non-negative tensor from some entries.
-The problem is NP-hard and the corresponding LMO can be implemented as a mixed-integer linear problem, with a polyhedral feasible set.
-We compare the blended conditional gradient (BCG) algorithm \citep{pok18bcg} which was used in the original paper to BPCG and the two quadratic corrections variants.
+The problem is NP-hard, and the corresponding LMO can be implemented as a mixed-integer linear problem, with a polyhedral feasible set.
+We compare the Blended Conditional Gradient algorithm \citep{pok18bcg}, which was used in the original paper to BPCG, and the two quadratic corrections variants.

 Results are presented in \cref{fig:tensorresults} for different types of instances.
 All algorithms use lazification.
-The BCG algorithm performs well for instances with a low radius and a low number of vertices forming the optimal solution.
-The QC algorithms outperform BPCG and BCG when the number of vertices forming the optimal solution is higher, and are particularly advantageous for problems in which LMO calls are much costlier than solving any number of linear programs.
+The BCG, BPCG and PFW methods perform well for instances with a low radius and a low number of vertices forming the optimal solution.
+The QC algorithms outperform these methods for larger settings of these parameters, and are particularly advantageous for problems in which LMO calls are much costlier than solving any number of linear programs.